on1link/obsidian-vault/Statistics/Descriptive Statistics.md

           * $$ S =  \sqrt{\frac{\sum{(x - \overline{x})^2}}{n - 1}}$$
           * Can be seen as the average distance of an observation from the [[Descriptive Statistics#^qSAfbOB72|Mean]]

-    * ## Z-score
+## Z-score
-      * **Z-score**: Used to know if a specific observation is common or excepcional.
+**Z-score**: Used to know if a specific observation is common or excepcional.
 Give information about how extreme an observation is.
 Useful to compare different distributions.
-      * Is a score in terms of the number of standard deviations it is removed from the mean.
+	Is a score in terms of the number of standard deviations it is removed from the mean.
 This number is called z-score.
-      * If we recode original scores into z-scores, we say that we **standardize** a variable $$ Z = \frac{x - \overline{x}}{S}$$
-        * Negative z-scores represent values below the mean
-        * Positive z-scores represent values above the mean
-        * The negative and positive z-scores cancel each others, their sum is equal to zero
+	If we recode original scores into z-scores, we say that we **standardize** a variable: $$ Z = \frac{x - \overline{x}}{S}$$ Negative z-scores represent values below the mean Positive z-scores represent values above the mean The negative and positive z-scores cancel each others, their sum is equal to zero
       * How to know if a z-score is low or high
         * Depends on the distribution and on context
         * If the distribution is bell-shaped